artist statement

 bio

 In 2020, Spragens presented his first solo exhibition, Moon Women: Reflections from Vietnam, at Centre College’s Aegon Gallery.
-The work was informed by observations and experiences from a month studying abroad in Vietnam in the summer of 2019.
-His senior thesis exhibition was completed remotely during the COVID-19 quarantine.
-Following graduation in May 2020, Spragens lived in Philadelphia, Pennsylvania for two years, where he taught art in the Philadelphia School District and at the Philadelphia Museum of Art, while exhibiting work locally.
+Following graduation, he lived in Philadelphia, where he taught art in the Philadelphia School District and at the Philadelphia Museum of Art while exhibiting work locally.
+He later spent two years in Athens, Ohio, remaining active in the local arts community.